 Residents in the department are encouraged to pursue research projects and have contributed to national and international meetings for organizations in their specialty.
 Several are enrolled in the master's degree program in public health, or the master's degree in dental science.

 All residents must be graduates of an accredited U.S. or Canadian dental school.
 U.S. citizenship is not a requirement.

-Applications to the residency program are accepted through the ADEA Postdoctoral Application Support Service (PASS) and Postdoctoral Dental Matching Program (MATCH) or the self-managed application through the Office of Residency Education (412-648-5096).
+Applications to the residency program are accepted through the ADEA Postdoctoral Application Support Service (PASS) and Postdoctoral Dental Matching Program (MATCH).
 The department maintains a yearly cut-off date of August 1.